Diseases & Conditions

 Pelvic Fractures

-The pelvis is the sturdy ring of bones located at the base of the spine.
+The pelvis is the ring of bones located at the base of the spine.
 Fractures of the pelvis are uncommon — they make up only about 3% of all fractures in adults.

 In some cases, a lower-impact event — such as a minor fall — may be enough to cause a pelvic fracture in an older person who has weaker bones, like those with osteoporosis.